cloudflare/pint/docs/checks/alerts/annotation.md

 ## How to snooze it

-You can disable this check until given time by adding a comment to it.
+You can disable this check until a given time by adding a comment to it.
 Example:

 ```yaml
 # pint snooze $TIMESTAMP alerts/annotation